mlte-team/mlte/docs/docs/development.md

 $ poetry run pytest test
 ```

-Unit tests failures result in build failures in CI.
+Unit test failures result in build failures in CI.

 To test the Juypter notebooks present in the demo folders, run: